 Dr. Irene M. Gregory is NASA Senior Technologist (ST) for Advanced Control Theory and Applications.
 Her current interests are in the areas of robust autonomous systems, self‐aware vehicle adaptive mission management, acoustically‐aware vehicles, resilient control for advanced, unconventional configurations and man‐machine teaming with particular focus on Urban Air Mobility.
 Previously, Dr. Gregory served for two years as NASA Langley’s strategic advisor for Intelligent Flight Systems, where she led the development of the Center’s Intelligent Flight Systems Roadmap as well as the autonomy strategy, and advised senior leadership on critical workforce and laboratory investments needed to accomplish these strategies.
 Her research has been documented in over 100 technical publications in peer‐reviewed journals and conferences, invited lectures and presentations.
 Dr. Gregory earned a Bachelor’s Degree in Aeronautics and Astronautics from the Massachusetts Institute of Technology and a Doctorate in Control and Dynamic Systems from California Institute of Technology.

 Mike Hirschberg, Executive Director, Vertical Flight Society

-Mike Hirschberg assumed the duties of the AHS Executive Director on June 1, 2011, after 20 years in the aerospace industry, primarily in vertical flight.
-As the Executive Director, he is responsible for the execution of the strategic direction set by the AHS Board of Directors.
+Mike Hirschberg assumed the duties of the Vertical Flight Society Executive Director on June 1, 2011, after 20 years in the aerospace industry, primarily in vertical flight.
+As the Executive Director, he is responsible for the execution of the strategic direction set by the VFS Board of Directors.

 He was previously a principal aerospace engineer with CENTRA Technology, Inc., providing technical and program management support for over 10 years to the Defense Advanced Research Projects Agency (DARPA) and Office of Naval Research (ONR) on advanced aircraft and rotorcraft concepts.
 Prior to this, Mr. Hirschberg worked from 1994 to 2001 in the Joint Strike Fighter (JSF) Program Office, supporting the development of the X-32 and X-35 vertical flight propulsion systems.